-Every good team learns from its interactions with customers.
-Sales teams know about customers’ pain points and what closes the deal.
-Customer service knows what kinds of problems your customers encounter and why they leave.
+Sales teams know about customers’ pain-points and what closes the deal.
+Customer service knows which kinds of problems your customers encounter and why they leave.

-Marketing teams know what kind of benefits resonate and how to present them.
-But without good internal communication, insights like these won’t lead to improved customer satisfaction.
+Marketing teams know which kinds of benefits resonate and how to present them.
+However, without good internal communication, insights like these won’t lead to improved customer satisfaction.

-To take advantage of the unique perspective different teams have on different customer touchpoints, it helps to pull feedback from different teams together.
+To take advantage of the unique perspective different teams have on different customer touchpoints, it helps to pull together feedback from different teams.
 When you have good communication, a more complete portrait of your customers will emerge, helping you do more to keep them happy.

 Encourage internal communication by setting up regular meetings where managers from customer-facing departments can share learnings with folks who aren’t on the front lines.
 These meetings can be totally informal, as long as they actually happen!
 They can also be a great way for product teams to identify important needs.

-Create a suggestion box – either virtual or physical – where any employee can provide feedback anonymously, without feeling pressured or concerned with speaking out of turn.
+Create a suggestion box – either virtual or physical – where any employee can provide feedback anonymously, without feeling pressured or concerned about speaking out of turn.
 Ideas for improving customer satisfaction can come from anywhere.

-Promote ride-alongs that enable behind-the-scenes employees to shadow customer-facing teams, giving them a chance to interact directly with customers.
-Having an opportunity to hear real customers describe their problems and motivations in their own words can help keep customer satisfaction front and center.
+Promote opportunities for behind-the-scenes employees to shadow customer-facing teams, giving them a chance to interact directly with customers.
+Having an opportunity to hear real customers describe their problems and motivations in their own words can help keep customer satisfaction to the fore.

-Now that you have a few suggestions to improve internal communication, think of ways to tailor these ideas to your organization.
-Start by doing something as informal as hosting a pizza lunch to entice employees to get together, talk about customers, and share their ideas for how they think internal communication can be improved.
+Now you have a few suggestions about how to improve internal communication, think of ways to tailor these ideas to your organisation.
+Start by doing something as informal as hosting a pizza lunch to entice employees to get together, talk about customers and share their ideas about how they think internal communication can be improved.
 (Bonus: These meetings can keep employees engaged – and engaged employees can enhance the customer experience.)

 Whether you’re creating a data archive or just chatting over a slice, disseminating your customer insights internally is a no-brainer.
-It’s an inexpensive way to maximize the impact of your research, reduce inefficiencies, and keep those customer satisfaction scores on the rise.
+It’s an inexpensive way to maximise the impact of your research, reduce inefficiencies and keep those customer satisfaction scores on the rise.